 Keep in mind that this is just a suggested daily budget based on my style of traveling, which is leaning more toward the budget side of things.
 If you want to stick to this budget, expect to sleep in dorms, eat out only a few times, and be comfortable using the cheapest and most convenient way of transportation, which often times involves walking.

-Two Weeks Itinerary
+Two Weeks Itinerary for Iran

 Tehran (2 days)